-The situation of the ruins of the palaces of Nineveh is well shown by the accompanying reproduction of the plan of $\{p, 2\}$ the city made by Commander Felix Jones, I.N.
+The situation of the ruins of the palaces of Nineveh is well shown by the accompanying reproduction of the plan of the city made by Commander Felix Jones, I.N.
 The remains of the older palaces built by Sargon II (B.C.
-722-705), Sennacherib (B.C.
+721-705), Sennacherib (B.C.
 705-681), and Esarhaddon (B.C.
-681-669) lie under the hill called Nabi Yûnis, and those of the palaces and other buildings of Asshur-bani-pal (B.C.
-681-626) under the mound which is known locally as "Tall al-'Armûshîyah," i.e., "The "Hill of 'Armûsh," and "Kuyûnjik."
-The latter name is said to be derived from two Turkish words meaning "many sheep," in allusion to the large flocks of sheep that find their pasture on and about the mound in the early spring.
-These two great mounds lie close to the remains of the great west wall of Nineveh, which in the time of the last Assyrian Empire may have been washed by the waters of the river Tigris.[1]
+681-668) lie under the hill called Nabi Yûnis, and those of the palaces and other buildings of Ashur-bani-pal (B.C.
+681-626) under the mound which is known locally as "Tall al-'Armûshîyah," i.e., "The Hill of 'Armûsh," and "Kuyûnjik."
+The latter name is said to be derived from two Turkish words meaning "many sheep." in allusion to the large flocks of sheep that find their pasture on and about the mound in the early spring.
+These two great mounds lie close to the remains of the great west wall of Nineveh, which in the time of the last Assyrian Empire was washed by the waters of the river Tigris.
+At some unknown period the course of the river changed, and it is now more than a mile distant from the city wall.
 The river Khausur, or Khoser, divides the area of Nineveh into two parts, and passing close to the southern end of Kuyûnjik empties itself into the Tigris.
-The ruins of the walls of Nineveh show that the east wall was 16,000 feet long, the north wall 7,000 feet long, the west wall 13,600 feet, and the south wall 3,000 feet; its circuit was about 13,200 yards or 71 miles.
+The ruins of the wails of Nineveh show that the east wall was 16,000 feet long, the north wall 7,000 feet long, the west wall 13,600 feet, and the south wall 3,000 feet; its circuit was about 13,200 yards or 7 1/2 miles.